Shadows of rotating black holes in plasma environments with aberration effects: Final remarks

-The next direction to follow would be to study in the radio-frequency regime how the luminosity of the accretion disk itself affects the final image of rotating black holes.
-In turn, a model of magnetized plasma whose dynamics has been previously discussed by Broderick and Blandford \cite{2003BroBla, Broderick:2003fc} should be included.
-In this situation, analytical methods should be set aside and numerical techniques should be used to perform ray tracing and implement radiative transfer equations.
+The processes of absorption or scattering of photons, as well as the gravitational field produced by the plasma environment, were not taken into account.
+Hence, the presence of the plasma manifested itself only through perturbations in the photon trajectories which resulted in a chromatic description of these phenomena, depending on their frequency.
+Moving forward, the next step would be to explore how the luminosity of the accretion disk itself, in the radio-frequency regime, affects the final image of rotating black holes.
+A model of magnetized plasma, whose dynamics have previously been discussed by Broderick and Blandford \cite{2003BroBla, Broderick:2003fc}, should also be included in this situation.
+In this scenario, analytical methods must be eschewed in favor of numerical techniques, which can perform ray tracing and implement radiative transfer equations.

+{Finally, it is worth mentioning that Chang {\it et.al.} have recently introduced a new framework for computing the shadows of black holes using astrometric measurements for observers at different states of motion and located at finite distances from the black hole \cite{Chang:2020miq}.
+Although their findings on the shape of shadows are consistent with other definitions for observers situated far from the black hole, this does not seem to apply to observers located at finite distances.
+The cause of this difference is still an open problem\cite{Chang:2020lmg,Chang:2021ngy}.
+It would also be desirable to extend their framework to include the study of shadows in plasma environments and compare the results with those obtained using the Perlick-Tsupko-Grenzebach framework.
+Work in this area is currently underway. }